 What is WRC?

 WRC or Welding Research Council is a Scientific Research Corporation, involved in solving problems related to welding and pressure vessel technology.
-To date, they have published more than 500 bulletins which solves various problems of engineering.
+To date, they have published more than 500 bulletins that solve various problems of engineering.

 Importance of WRC 107 (WRC 537) and WRC 297 in Piping Stress Analysis

 Whenever Pressure Vessel or Heat exchanger (Static Equipment) nozzle loads exceed the allowable values provided by Vendors (Equipment manufacturer) or standard project-specific tables (guidelines), the piping stress professional is permitted to use WRC 107 (537)/297 (or any other FEA) to calculate the stresses at the Nozzle-Shell junction point and compare the calculated stresses with allowable values provided by Codes.
-If the stresses are found to be within allowable limit then the load and moment values can be accepted without any hesitation.
+If the stresses are found to be within the allowable limit then the load and moment values can be accepted without any hesitation.

 However, there are some boundary conditions that must be satisfied before using WRC.
-This small write up will try to explain the required details for performing WRC 107 (WRC 537) and WRC 297 using Caesar II and step by step method for performing WRC check.
+This small write-up will try to explain the required details for performing WRC 107 (WRC 537) and WRC 297 using Caesar II and step by step method for performing WRC checks.

 What are WRC 107 (WRC 537) and WRC 297?

 Both WRC 107 (537) and WRC 297 bulletins deal with “local” stress states in the vicinity of an attachment to a vessel or pipe.
 As indicated by their bulletin titles, WRC-107 can be used for attachments to both spherical and cylindrical shells while WRC-297 only addresses cylinder-to-cylinder connections.

 While both bulletins are used for nozzle connection.
-WRC-107 is based on a un-penetrated shell, while WRC-297 assumes a circular opening in a vessel.
+WRC-107 is based on an un-penetrated shell, while WRC-297 assumes a circular opening in a vessel.
 Furthermore, WRC-107 defines values for solid and hollow attachments of either round and rectangular shape for spherical shells but drops the solid/hollow distinction for attachments to cylindrical shells.
 WRC-297, on the other hand, is intended only for cylindrical nozzles attached to cylindrical shells.